-The W-4 is the form where you instruct your employer on how much money to withhold from your paycheck for federal income taxes.
+The Form W-4 tells your employer how much money to withhold from your paycheck for federal income taxes.
 You need to fill out a W-4 anytime you start a new job.
-You should also update the form when you experience major financial changes, like when you purchase a home.
-With that being said, and especially now that the form has been revamped, the W-4 is among the most straightforward IRS tax forms.
-There are only 5 steps total, and many taxpayers won’t need to pay attention to steps 2-4.
-To help you fill out the form correctly, it’s also a good idea to estimate the size of your paycheck with a free paycheck calculator.
-Then you can make other adjustments to your W-4 as necessary.
+You should also update the form when you experience major changes that affect your taxes, like when you marry or have a child.
+The streamlined form has only five steps total, and many taxpayers won’t need to pay attention to steps 2 through 4.

 Photo credit: IRS.gov, ©iStock.com/mediaphotos, ©iStock.com/PeopleImages